 Their adventures focus on the team led by Robin/Dick Grayson and his allies including Cyborg, Starfire Beast Boy and my favorite titan as well as one of my childhood crushes, Raven, to fight crime and save the world from a criminal mastermind named Slade Wilson/Deathstroke, (my favorite DC villain of all time besides Joker & Harley Quinn) whose plot is to defeat the group while dealing with personal struggles such as trust, friendship, loneliness, and one episode surprisingly focuses on racism, specifically involving Starfire’s race.

-The Opening starts with an action packed sequence.
+The Opening starts with an action packed sequence, indicating it is gonna be one heck of a ride.

 The villain’s appearance, is kept secret.
 You’ll have to see his identity for yourself.